Causal Judge Evaluation: Calibrated Surrogate Metrics for LLM Systems: Experiments

 \subsection{Practical takeaways}

-\begin{enumerate}[leftmargin=*,itemsep=2pt,topsep=2pt] \item \textbf{Default to Direct + two-stage calibration.} If you can generate fresh responses on a shared prompt set, use the Direct Method.
-It requires no overlap assumption and achieves the best ranking accuracy (\cref{tab:estimator-guide}). \item \textbf{Check TTC before using OPE.} If TTC $< 0.7$, logs-only IPS will fail.
-Use DR only when fresh draws are available to complement logged data. \item \textbf{Always use OUA inference.} Standard CIs severely under-cover.
-The jackknife cost is negligible. \item \textbf{Use OUA share to guide resource allocation.} The fraction $\widehat{\mathrm{Var}}_{\mathrm{cal}} / \widehat{\mathrm{Var}}_{\mathrm{total}}$ identifies bottlenecks: if OUA share $> 50\%$, collect more oracle labels; if OUA share $< 20\%$, collect more evaluation prompts (\cref{fig:oua-decomposition}). \item \textbf{Covariates matter.} Response length as a calibration covariate (not a reweighting covariate) improves ranking across all methods. \item \textbf{Optimize the budget ratio.} How many oracle labels do you need?
+\begin{enumerate}[leftmargin=*,itemsep=2pt,topsep=2pt] \item Default to Direct + two-stage calibration.
+For open-ended generation under nontrivial policy shifts, logs-only OPE faces two compounding issues: TF brittleness and coverage sparsity.
+Direct requires no overlap assumption and achieves the best ranking accuracy in our benchmark (\cref{tab:estimator-guide}). \item Audit transport for high-stakes decisions.
+When reporting absolute values or making deployment decisions, run the mean transport test on a small oracle slice per target policy (or time window).
+Pass $\to$ reuse calibration; fail $\to$ recalibrate with policy-specific data or refuse level claims for that cell.
+For exploratory analysis or ranking-only comparisons, the audit can be deferred. \item Gate on TTC before relying on logged data.
+If TTC $< 0.70$, CLE implies a precision floor that weight stabilization cannot overcome; in our benchmark, only near-clone policies pass this threshold.
+For constrained settings (short outputs, near-clone shifts), OPE may remain viable; verify with diagnostics before trusting logged-data estimates. \item Always use bootstrap inference with $\hat\theta_{\mathrm{aug}}$.
+Standard CIs severely under-cover (15--52\%); calibration-aware jackknife improves but still falls short (70--89\%); bootstrap with bias correction achieves near-nominal coverage (${\sim}$95\%). \item Use calibration uncertainty share to guide resource allocation.
+The fraction $\widehat{\mathrm{Var}}_{\mathrm{cal}} / \widehat{\mathrm{Var}}_{\mathrm{total}}$ identifies bottlenecks: if calibration uncertainty share $> 50\%$, collect more oracle labels; if calibration uncertainty share $< 20\%$, collect more evaluation prompts (\cref{fig:oua-decomposition}). \item Covariates matter.
+Response length as a calibration covariate (not a reweighting covariate) improves ranking across all methods. \item Optimize the budget ratio.
+How many oracle labels do you need?
 The optimal ratio of labels ($m$) to scores ($n$) follows a square-root law based on costs and variances (\cref{app:budget}).
-Check the OUA share $\omega$ to equalize marginal utility: if $\frac{\omega}{1-\omega} > \frac{\mathrm{Spend}_{\mathrm{oracle}}}{\mathrm{Spend}_{\mathrm{surrogate}}}$, the experiment is under-investing in oracle labels. \end{enumerate}
+Check the calibration uncertainty share $\omega$ to equalize marginal utility: if $\frac{\omega}{1-\omega} > \frac{\mathrm{Spend}_{\mathrm{oracle}}}{\mathrm{Spend}_{\mathrm{surrogate}}}$, the experiment is under-investing in oracle labels. \end{enumerate}